StudioGIB/Open-Air-Workshop/README.md

 ### Materials and techniques

 Lightweight materials, as the shed will have to be assembled on site.
-Concerning this, glass it is unlikely it will be used.
+Concerning this, it is unlikely glass will be used.